molevol-ub/bitacora/README.md

 Genome annotation is a critical bottleneck in genomic research, especially for the comprehensive study of gene families in the genomes of non-model organisms.
 Despite the recent progress in automatic annotation, the tools developed for this task often produce inaccurate annotations, such as fused, chimeric, partial or even completely absent gene models for many family copies, which require considerable extra efforts to be amended.
 Here we present BITACORA, a bioinformatics tool that integrates sequence similarity search algorithms and Perl scripts to facilitate both the curation of these inaccurate annotations and the identification of previously undetected gene family copies directly from DNA sequences.
 The pipeline generates general feature format (GFF) files with both curated and novel gene models, and FASTA files with the predicted proteins.
 The output of BITACORA can be easily integrated in genomic annotation editors, greatly facilitating subsequent semi-automatic annotation and downstream evolutionary analyses.

-New version 1.1 (Readme and manual still have to be updated for the new version):
+BITACORA up-to-date documentation can be found in: http://www.ub.edu/softevol/bitacora/

+New version 1.2:
 - Implementation of GeMoMa algorithm to recontruct new gene models
-- New parameter that allows retaining novel proteins based on HMMER or BLAST positive hits
+- New parameter that allows retaining novel proteins based on HMMER or BLASTP positive hits

 ## 0. Contents